-Ms. Shi (age 63) has served on the Board since 2022.
+Ms. Shi (age 64) has served on the Board since 2022.
 Ms. Shi is Principal at Lovejoy Advisors, LLC, an advisory services firm focused on digitally transforming consumer and retail businesses, which she founded in 2016.
-Ms. Shi joined Nike, Inc. in 2010 and most recently served as President, Direct-to-Consumer from 2013 until her retirement in 2016.
+Ms. Shi joined NIKE, Inc. in 2010 and most recently served as President, Direct-to-Consumer from 2013 until her retirement in 2016.
 Prior to that, Ms. Shi spent 24 years at McKinsey & Company in various roles, including Director and Senior Partner from 2000 to 2010.
 Ms. Shi began her career at Merrill Lynch & Company in 1981.
-Ms. Shi currently serves on the Board of Directors of Mondelēz International, Inc. (Nasdaq: MDLZ) and United Parcel Service, Inc. (NYSE: UPS).
-She served on the Boards of Directors of West Marine, Inc. until 2017 and Williams-Sonoma, Inc. until 2019.
+Ms. Shi currently serves on the Board of Directors of United Parcel Service, Inc. (NYSE: UPS).
+She served on the Boards of Directors of Williams-Sonoma, Inc. until 2019 and Mondelez International, Inc. until 2023.
+Ms. Shi brings robust footwear and apparel industry and direct-to-consumer experience to the Board.